fabiana2611/fabiana2611.github.io/_posts/2022/fev22/2022-21-02-git-daily-work.md

 - Each commit is uniquely identified (SHA1 hash): 79fc79530ecf44809d0aaeb93830ec23a5254d66

+- You just need the first seven values in hash code to give as reference in git commands.
+For example, you just need 79fc795 to do some reference to the previous commit.

 <h2>Starting by Local works</h2>

 <p>Here is a summary about the first steps.
 After the Step 4 you will have the folder '.git'. </p>